A loaf of braided cinnamon bread, sliced open on a counter

 Just look at that gooey layer of caramelized cinnamon butter on the bottom!

-Next, we’ll spread heaps of delicious cinnamon butter all over, leaving a little space around the edges.
-Roll it up into a log – tight tight tight – and then pinch the seams together to seal it.
+5. Fill and shape: Roll the dough into a rectangle and spread heaps of delicious cinnamon butter all over, leaving a small border around the edges.
+Roll it up tightly, pinch the seam to seal, then slice lengthwise.

 Braided cinnamon bread, twisted into a spiral